-- In a unique study conducted at the Christine E. Lynn College of Nursing at Florida Atlantic University, researchers looked at how couples affected by Alzheimer's disease maintained their relationships, over the course of many years of marriage, and uncovered 10 patterns of communication that help couples sustain engagement in their relationships.
+- In the study conducted at the Christine E. Lynn College of Nursing at Florida Atlantic University, researchers looked at how couples affected by Alzheimer's disease maintained their relationships, over the course of many years of marriage, and uncovered patterns of communication that help couples sustain engagement in their relationships.

-Findings from the study are published in the current issue of The International Journal of Human Caring in an article titled “Maintaining Caring Relationships in Spouses Affected by Alzheimer’s Disease.”
+Findings from the study were published in the The International Journal of Human Caring in an article titled “Maintaining Caring Relationships in Spouses Affected by Alzheimer’s Disease.”

 “There is a knowledge gap regarding how couples affected by Alzheimer’s disease manage their relationship to sustain hope, connection, meaning and engagement.
 Instead of focusing our study on what wasn't working in their relationships, we looked at patterns that support intimacy.
 There is a pressing need for research on maintaining a caring relationship despite progressive decline as it may lead to interventions to foster constructive communication.” ~ Christine L. Williams

 Article - 64 Percent of People Living with Dementia Feel Isolated, Suffer From Lack of Socialization

 1. In the study, Williams used Jean Watson’s caritas framework, which values the human relationship as the central focus and provides the appropriate framework to study caregiver-spouse interactions.

 2. Members of Williams’ research team visited 15 couples in their home once a week for 10 weeks.
 Couples had long-term marriages with an average of 47 years, were middle-income and generally well educated.
 The mean age for caregivers was 77 and 80 for spouses with AD.